makstech/esphome-irrigation-system/README.md

 ### Required

-- [**ESP32-WROOM-32E or 32UE**](https://s.click.aliexpress.com/e/_DBjuSlX).
-It **must** be 38-pin version, and ESP32-WROOM-32UE version is recommended to have an external antenna further away from the high(er) voltage cables.
+- [**ESP32-WROOM-32E or 32UE**](https://s.click.aliexpress.com/e/_DBjuSlX) – The 38-pin version is **mandatory**; the ESP32-WROOM-32UE variant with an external antenna is recommended for better signal quality away from high-voltage cables.
 ![ESP32-WROOM-32UE](images/esp32-wroom-32ue.jpg)

-- [**ES32A08** Expansion Board](https://s.click.aliexpress.com/e/_DE1CWk5) by _eletechsup_.
-It is a pretty affordable but very fitting board that has plenty of I/O and most importantly, 8 relays.
-[More about it in my repo]((https://github.com/makstech/esphome-es32a08-expansion-board-example)) specifically about the use of this board with ESPHome.
+- [**ES32A08** Expansion Board](https://s.click.aliexpress.com/e/_DE1CWk5) by _eletechsup_ – An affordable and well-suited board featuring ample I/O and 8 relay outputs.
+[Learn more about its integration with ESPHome in my dedicated repository](https://github.com/makstech/esphome-es32a08-expansion-board-example).
 ![ES32A08](images/es32a08.jpg)

-- [**12V Power Supply**](https://s.click.aliexpress.com/e/_DmWa6VJ).
-This will supply the ES32A08 board.
-Anything above 1A (10W) is more than sufficient. _Mean Well HDR-15-12_ is a compact option.
-At this point, I don't remember why, but I bought 60W version.
+- [**12V Power Supply**](https://s.click.aliexpress.com/e/_DmWa6VJ) – Powers the ES32A08 board.
+1A (12W) PSU is sufficient.
+The _Mean Well HDR-15-12_ offers a compact, DIN rail-mountable solution.

-- **24V AC Transformer**.
-I've bought an encapsulated 230VAC to 24VAC 30VA (1.25A) transformer.
-Again, a bit overkill but it handles opening up all 7 valves if I need to dump all the water from the system quickly.
+- **24V AC Transformer** – My choice was an encapsulated 230VAC to 24VAC 30VA (1.25A) transformer.
+A bit overkill but it handles opening up all 7 valves if I need to dump all the water from the system quickly.

-- ... and everything releated to the irrigation itself, like 24VAC valves, rotors, drippers, and so on.
+- ... and everything releated to the irrigation itself, like 24VAC valves, rotors, drippers, etc.

-### Required for Pump Control
+### Pump Control Hardware

-- [**AC Contactor**](https://s.click.aliexpress.com/e/_DmPWcfj).
-I don't exactly trust the relays on the board to handle a powerful pump.
-Make sure that the contactor can handle the power of your pump + some overhead and it's NO (Normally Open).
-It can be toggled by either 12V PSU, or regular AC.
+- [**AC Contactor**](https://s.click.aliexpress.com/e/_DmPWcfj) – To reliably manage a high-power pump.
+Make sure that the contactor can handle the power of your pump + some overhead.
+It operates NO (Normally Open) circuits with either 12V DC or regular AC input.
 I've got the `2P 16A 2NO 230VAC`, which means that it switches 2 Normally Open circuits (Live and Neutral) using 230VAC.

-- [**5V Pressure Sensor**](https://s.click.aliexpress.com/e/_DlGBTMD).
-This will be used to measure the water pressure in the system to then control the pump.
-It outputs the voltage based on the pressure and with a simple math formula we can get the pressure.
+- [**5V Pressure Sensor**](https://s.click.aliexpress.com/e/_DlGBTMD) – Monitors water pressure, providing voltage output that translates into pressure readings through a simple calculation.
 ![5V Pressure Sensor](images/5v-pressure-sensor.jpg)

-- [**Step Down Voltage Module from 12V to 5V**](https://s.click.aliexpress.com/e/_DDEQ7e5).
-Converting 12V from PSU, to 5V that the pressure sensor accepts.
+- [**Step Down Voltage Module from 12V to 5V**](https://s.click.aliexpress.com/e/_DDEQ7e5) – Converts the 12V output from the PSU to 5V for the pressure sensor.

 ### Optional

-- [**100 nF Ceramic Capacitor**](https://s.click.aliexpress.com/e/_DDLb1XJ). [**Recommended by Espressif**](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/peripherals/adc.html#minimizing-noise) to minimize the noise in ADC readings.
+- [**100 nF Ceramic Capacitor**](https://s.click.aliexpress.com/e/_DDLb1XJ) – [**Recommended by Espressif**](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/peripherals/adc.html#minimizing-noise) to minimize the noise in ADC readings.

-- [**External Antenna with U.FL/IPEX Pigtail**](https://s.click.aliexpress.com/e/_DEGqnTP).
-For **32UE** ESP32 variant.
+- [**External Antenna with U.FL/IPEX Pigtail**](https://s.click.aliexpress.com/e/_DEGqnTP) – For **32UE** ESP32 variant.

 ## Disclaimer